-*UPDATE* Last count I’d shot over 170 weddings and my feelings haven’t changed one bit!
+UPDATE* Last count I’d shot nearly 300 weddings and my feelings haven’t changed one bit!

   Ultimate compliment: “We sort of forgot that you were here.”

-If you want to meet in person then I know some great places to meet for a drink in Corby, where I live.
+  If you want to meet in person then you’re welcome to come over to my office which is in Tur Langton just outside of Market Harborough.
 If getting here is problematic then Skype is great and I wont be offended if you want to chat with your comfiest trousers on and a brew in hand.
 I *definitely* think that loving your photographer’s work, or their price alone, isn’t a good enough reason to book someone; I spend more with a bride on her wedding day than she will with her new husband and if we don’t gel then it’s going to be pretty tedious to have me about!

   I spend people watching and ear wigging conversations, looking for people with a tear in their eye, embraces, the moments, the belly laughs, crazy dancing… You get the idea.
 Just occasionally I will check in on situations to avoid missing the bits that shooting a load of weddings has taught me to anticipate.
 I feel that group photographs are important, but not so important that they stop you having a good time; you’re hosting your guests to drink champagne with them, not stand in a line with them smiling at me, so I suggest no more than ten group combos to get them done as quickly as possible so you can get back to hanging out with your favourite people.

   I absolutely don’t do naff poses and if you’re anxious I will gently guide you through them but with as little intervention as possible because as soon as I get too involved, those images stop being about just you two… I also find that generally people are pretty loved up on their wedding day and they don’t find a smooch and a snuggle too tricky!

   No plan ever sounds too whacky (did you see my bucket list?) and I’m pretty much up for anything where lovely people having a brilliant time is the name of the game.